-There are thousands of Balanced Scorecard resources out there—but nine of them are outstanding.
-Check them out.
+There are thousands of Balanced Scorecard resources out there, where do you start?

 So how do you know where to start and what to read in order to educate yourself about the BSC?